 Doing research before publishing your campaign is key to its success.
-You should browse around on some of these websites to see other similar campaigns like yours that have been successful.
-You can also look through the donation lists to see what types of people are donating (age, location, etc.) so you can determine what your target audience should be.
+You should browse around on some of these websites to look at similar campaigns that were successful.
+You can also look through the donation lists to see what types of people donated (age, location, etc.) so you can determine who your target audience should be.

 This will help you craft your campaign and message to more accurately appeal to those who would be interested in what you’re trying to accomplish.
 Then, work on writing a description and biography that will appeal to these people successfully (see more tips on crafting a bio below!).
 You’re much more likely to meet your target if you put the effort in and do some research beforehand.

 2. Check out other similar successful campaigns to model yours after.

 While you’re doing your research, check out how successful campaigns that were similar to yours were structured.
 Here are a few key things to look at:

 - What they wrote in their bio/description

 - When they published the campaign (e.g. was it during a specific season?)

 - How long they left the campaign open

 - How successful they were in trying to improve on what they’d already done